 The three datasets for NSW contain data from January 2010 to March 2021.
 In order to create a more relevant and meaningful dataset for data modelling, the team decided to use only data from 2015 to 2020.

 There were two reasons for this.
 First, we excluded the 2021 data because it only had three months of data; therefore, any model looking for year-on-year trends would find that 2021 behaved very differently for previous years.
 This would essentially rule out using the year as a potential feature.
 Second, we excluded the 2010 to 2014 data because it showed a significant downwards trend that did not continue in subsequent years.
 We conducted research as to why this was the case, an academic paper stipulated that it was because of three factors: efficiency mandates from the regulator (primarily in household appliances), a structural change in the economy, and a response to a recent increase in electricity prices (Saddler, 2013).
-We concluded that these factors were not likely to occur again in the future in the same way, and that including these years in the model would therefore create an artificial downwards slope over time.
+We concluded that these factors were not likely to occur again in the future in the same way.
+Therefore, if we used the full time-series and also used year as an input, it would likely create an artificial downwards slope, while if we didn’t use year as an input, the forecasts would consistently be too high.

 The electricity demand and temperature datasets are merged to create the main dataset to begin modelling.
 The electricity demand dataset had data for every 30 minutes, while temperature data is more erratic with inconsistent DATETIME.
 We validated that the demand data was complete for our needs, used a left join to merge the datasets which populated the demand DATETIME with temperature data and filled any missing temperature values appropriately.